 The Al Juffali Group is Saudi Arabia’s large privately owned company.

 The net worth of the Al Juffali family is estimated at US$ 6 billion.
-The family owns several yachts, such as Kolaha owned by Sheikh Khaled Juffali (Brother of Maha).
+The family owns several yachts.
+Such as Kolaha owned by Sheikh Khaled Juffali.
+He is a brother of Maha.

-Ali Ghandour previously owned the 43 meter Broward Marine Cocoa Bean (now named Lady Nora).
-The net worth of Ali Ghandour is more than US$ 1 billion.
+Ghandour previously owned the 43 meter Broward Marine Cocoa Bean.
+Which is now named Lady Nora.
+The net worth of Mr. Ghandour is more than US$ 1 billion.

 The Ghandour and Al Juffali families are active philanthropists.
-Sheik Ahed Juffali founded the Help Center.
+Sheik Ahmed Juffali founded the Help Center.

 The Help Center is a non-

-The yacht Cocoa Bean was built by Trinity Yachts and was delivered in 2013.
+The yacht was built by Trinity Yachts and was delivered in 2013.
 The yacht is actually the largest yacht built by Trinity.
-The interior of Cocoa Bean is designed by Evan Marshall and can accommodate 12 guests and a crew of 19.
+The interior of Cocoa Bean is designed by Evan Marshall.
+She can accommodate 12 guests and a crew of 19.

-The yacht is built of steel with an aluminum superstructure.
+The Cocoa Bean yacht is built of steel with an aluminum superstructure.
 Not much is known about the interior of the yacht, but we do know she features a special half round glass elevator.

 Please mention and link to this page, when using this information.
 Thanks!